 Google wants to see “natural” links pointing to your website.
 These are links that would exist without search engines.
 These are Angie’s List profiles, Yelp profiles, links on local chamber of commerce sites, links on local news sites and so on.
 Good links have common signals – they show up on relevant websites (per geography, industry or topic), have simple anchor text and are usually found on trustworthy websites.
-Here is an example of a good quality link on a local business group.

 Google considers “bad” link as links existing with the goal of ranking your website higher.
 These are links that appear on websites that have nothing to do with your website in any way/shape/form, have very specific anchor text and are usually found on websites that are less than trustworthy.
-Here is an example of a spammy link on a very questionable looking website.

 Why “Bad” Links Matter